UnderscoreResearch/UnderscoreBackup/README.md

 * Public key based encryption allows continuously running backups that can only be read with a key not available on the server running the backup.

+* Ties into [a free service](https://underscorebackup.com/) that helps coordination of your backup sources, optional encryption key recovery and coordination of sharing of backup data.
+However, all online services are optional, and you can run the backup software without an online account.

+* Provides optional [paid for storage service](https://underscorebackup.com/pricing) as part of the service offering.
+However this is also optional and you can use any supported storage service you wish.

 * Pre-egress encryption means no proprietary data leaves your system in a format where it can be compromised as long as your private key is not compromised.

-* Runs entirely without a service component.
+* Allow selective sharing of backup data with other participants with complete cryptographically enforced security.

 * Designed from the ground up to manage very large backup sets with multiple TB of data and millions of file in a single repository.

-* Multi-platform support based on Java 11.
-Linux, Windows and OSX are supported platforms, but should run anywhere Java 11 is supported.
+* Multi-platform support based on Java 17.
+Linux, Windows and MacOS are supported platforms, but should run anywhere Java 17 is supported.

-* Low resource requirements, runs efficiently with 256MB of heap memory even if the backup sets have millions of files and terrabytes of data.
+* Low resource requirements, runs efficiently with 256MB of heap memory even if the backup sets have millions of files and terabytes of data.

 * Efficient storage of both large and small file with built-in deduplication of data.